Field Guide

 SOLUTION

-Look for tasks like "Family calendar management," "Meal planning," "Activity logistics" — these capture the system-building.
+Check for tasks like "Family calendar management," "Meal planning," and "Activity logistics."
+That's where system-building lives.

 4